doggy8088/d2l-zh-tw/chapter_recurrent-modern/machine-translation-and-dataset_origin.md

 Now we define a function to transform text sequences into minibatches for training.
-We append the special “&lt;eos&gt;” token to the end of every sequence to indicate the end of the sequence.
+We append the special 『&lt;eos&gt;』 token to the end of every sequence to indicate the end of the sequence.
 When a model is predicting
 by
-generating a sequence token after token, the generation of the “&lt;eos&gt;” token can suggest that the output sequence is complete.
+generating a sequence token after token, the generation of the 『&lt;eos&gt;』 token can suggest that the output sequence is complete.
 Besides,